 An attentive reader recently pointed out that my last column contained an error of fact, for which new language has since been substituted.
-I want to fess up to the faux pas in this month's
+I want to fess up to the faux pas in this month's piece.

 I had referenced a requirement then under consideration by the Security Exchange Commission and the Comptroller of the Currency that would have mandated a minimum 300-mile distance between mirrored data centers and their storage arrays.
 By the time the column reached print, the 300-mile rule had been tabled.
 When, more recently, the Federal Reserve released the "Interagency paper on sound practices to strengthen the resilience of the U.S. financial system," it had become a bad joke.